carlosmunozus03/carlosmunozus03/README.md

 <h1 align="center">Hi 👋, I'm Carlos Munoz</h1>
 <h3 align="center">A motivated full stack developer from Chile</h3>
+<h3 align="center">B.S. in Nutrition with a concentration in management and quality</h3>

 - 🔭 I’m currently working on [my portfolio](#)